Experimental graybox quantum system identification and control

 \subsection{Conclusion and outlook}

-We have shown how a GB model can be designed for a general quantum device, trained on experimental data and verified by generating target unitary operations and output distributions with high fidelity.
+We have shown how a GB model can be designed for a general quantum device, trained on experimental data, and verified by generating target unitary operations and output distributions with high fidelity.
 The performance was benchmarked against WB and BB models, showing the superior performance of our approach.
-The standard WB model is an order of magnitude less accurate than the machine leaning methods, and the BB model, as it only provides access to the model output, cannot generate target unitaries or Hamiltonians.
-Our approach is general and can be applied to any quantum system, it can be extended to time-dependent and open quantum systems \cite{youssry2020characterization,youssry2021noise, youssry2022Multi}, for noise spectroscopy and noise cancellation.
+Our approach is general and can be applied to any quantum system, it can be extended to time-dependent and open quantum systems with the needs of modifying the machine learning structure and dedicated dataset-taking process for specific hardware or quantum systems \cite{youssry2020characterization,youssry2021noise, youssry2022Multi}.
 There are many possible extensions to this work as well.
-One could consider a hybrid approach between Hamiltonian learning using Genetic Algorithms (such as \cite{Schmidt.2009.Science, gentile2021learning}) and our numerical GB for the purpose of obtaining more detailed physical models.
+One possibility is to design a GB for other physical models such as a Lindblad master equation for Markovian open quantum systems.
+One could also consider a hybrid approach between Hamiltonian learning using Genetic Algorithms (such as \cite{Schmidt.2009.Science, gentile2021learning}) and our numerical GB for the purpose of obtaining more detailed physical models.
+In terms of the ML-aspects of this application, a study about the scaling requirements for the NN structures of the GB in relation to the dimensionality of the system, would be interesting.
+However, it will be challenging because asymptotic analysis of ML algorithms is difficult or might be impossible.
+On the other hand, relying on numerical analysis might not be sufficient since the analysis will be restricted to a particular range of the scaling parameter, and cannot be generalized outside that range.
 Another aspect related to any ML algorithm is the requirements of the training dataset size.
 For complex devices, it can be challenging to collect a large-sized dataset.
 However, some emerging techniques can facilitate this process including incremental learning \cite{losing2018incremental}, transfer learning \cite{weiss2016survey}, and adaptive online learning \cite{hoi2021online}.
 While these techniques are constantly developing in classical machine learning literature, there is still a gap in porting such methods to physics-based applications and especially quantum applications.